A Seattle-based UX Designer passionate about human-centered experiences, accessible information architecture, & usability testing.

 Empowerment

-Features allow users to tailor the app to their individual access & safety needs
+Allow users to tailor the app to their individual access & safety needs.

-• Center the intersectional needs of queer, neurodivergent, and / or disabled folx by engaging them in the design process start to finish.
+Engage queer, neurodivergent, and / or disabled folx in the design process start to finish.

 03.